cry-college/Cry.College/README.md

 ## Setup
 The reference version is Python 3.10.
 The code is only tested for this version, but should work for any reasonably recent Python version (> 3.5).
 Only one package is required as an external dependency.
 That is `pytest` which is required to run the (you guessed it) tests.
-Pytest will be installed automaticly when you run the testing script.
+To install pytest just run ``pip install pytest`` on your terminal.

 ## testing

 If you are using Linux then you can use the bash script in the [scripts](./scripts) folder to test your written code.
 It automates the process of running tests for the repository.
 The script will prompt you to enter a week number between 1-8 and displays the available classes for that week.
 You can then choose a week and a class by entering a corresponding number.
 To run the test you just go to the scripts directory and run `./run_tests.sh`.

+To run the script on Windows, navigate to the scripts directory in your terminal and run `.\run_tests.cmd`.
+The script will prompt you to enter a week number between 1 and 8.
+After entering a valid week number, the script will display the available classes for that week.
+You can then choose a class by entering its name.

 In case you don't want to set an environment variable, you can configure [vscode to set the variable](https://code.visualstudio.com/docs/python/environments#_use-of-the-pythonpath-variable).